viswiz-io/viswiz-nodejs-sdk/manual/using-cli.md

 ```
 $ viswiz --help
 Usage: viswiz [options] [command]

 Options:
   -V, --version              output the version number
   -k, --api-key [apiKey]     The API key of a VisWiz account to use.
 Defaults to VISWIZ_API_KEY env.
   -p, --project [projectID]  The ID of a VisWiz project to use.
 Defaults to VISWIZ_PROJECT_ID env.
   -h, --help                 output usage information

 Commands:
   build [options]            Creates a new build on VisWiz.io and sends images for regression testing.

 ```

 ### `build` options

 ```
 $ viswiz build --help

-  Usage: build [options]
+Usage: viswiz build [options]

 Creates a new build on VisWiz.io and sends images for regression testing.

 Options:
   -i, --image-dir <path>           The path to a directory (scanned recursively) with images used for the build.
   -b, --branch [branch name]       The branch name for the build.
 Auto-detected on popular CIs.
   -m, --message [commit message]   The commit message for the build.
 Auto-detected on popular CIs.
   -r, --revision [rev]             The revision for the build.
 Auto-detected on popular CIs.
+  -w, --wait-for-result [timeout]  Whether to wait for the result of the build comparison (disabled by default).
+Waits for a maximum number of seconds (defaults to 600).
   -h, --help                       output usage information
 ```

 ## Usage